honojs/website/content/_index.md

 ## Features

-- **Ultrafast** - the router does not use linear loops.
+- **Ultrafast** - The routers are really smart.
+Not using linear loops.
+The fastest one will be selected from three routers.
-- **Zero-dependencies** - using only Service Worker and Web Standard API.
+- **Zero-dependencies** - Using only Web Standard API.
+Does not depend on other npm or Deno libraries.
-- **Middleware** - built-in middleware, custom middleware, and third-party middleware.
+- **Middleware** - Hono has built-in middleware, custom middleware, and third-party middleware.
+Batteries included.
-- **TypeScript** - first-class TypeScript support.
+- **TypeScript** - First-class TypeScript support.
+Now, we've got "Types".
-- **Multi-platform** - works on Cloudflare Workers, Fastly Compute@Edge, Deno, or Bun.
+- **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, or Node.js.
+The same code runs on all platforms.

 ## Benchmarks